Modelling FxForwards in LUSID

 FxForwardSettlementEvent

-Two transactions are automatically generated for a standard deliverable FxForward and one for a NDF.
+Two transactions are automatically generated for a deliverable FxForward and one for a NDF.
 The intention is that you handle this event to exchange the two cashflows.

 See this tutorial.